 Based on the identified use-case, we executed the activity \emph{model system context} to identify and model all interacting systems that are required for the identified use-case and the connected application scenarios.
 We identified the \emph{OBC} as the system in development, and a \emph{user interface}, a \emph{gateway control unit}, and a \emph{power supply control unit} as interacting systems, which we added to the system model using a context diagram in iQUAVIS as shown in Fig.~\ref{fig:contextdiagram}.

-\paragraph{Validation System Modeling}
+\subsubsection{Validation System Modeling}

-As an entry point for the validation system modeling, we used the resulting structure (Fig. \ref{fig:stakeholderRequirements}) from the problem space modeling to define validation concerns and create links between these validation concerns and elements within the problem space.
+As an entry point for the validation system modeling, we used the resulting tree structure diagrams from the problem space modeling to define validation concerns and create links between these validation concerns and elements within the problem space.
 As a result of the activity \emph{derive validation concerns}, we were able to derive the view shown in Fig. \ref{fig:validationConcerns} from our system model.
 This view automatically lists all identified validation concerns (e.g., \emph{activation of the timer charging function}) from the model and shows elements that are related, i.e. linked in the model, to this concern.
 Specifically, we defined that the validation concerns can directly be rooted to one application scenario and two stakeholder requirements.
 In addition, the view shows that more stakeholder requirements are related to the addressed application scenario but not directly linked to the validation concern.